victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 We might be close to the solution.

-# The origin of `std::exit` and `std::atexit` calls
+# The origin of the `std::exit` and `std::atexit` calls

-The reason why `std::exit` is called is that it handles a normal C++ program termination, either when the `main()` completed its execution or upon the explicit call to `std::exit`[^automatic].
-It performs the necessary cleanup, including the cleanup of static variables.
+The compiler generates a `std::exit` call to perform a normal C++ program termination when the `main()` has completed execution: its responsibility is the necessary cleanup, including the destruction of variables with static storage duration.

-Regarding `std::atexit`, its purpose here is to maintain a correct <abbr title="Last In - First Out">LIFO</abbr> destruction order of the static variables, because the order may be runtime-defined and can't be hard-coded:
+Regarding `std::atexit`, its purpose here is registering static object destructors invocation in the <abbr title="Last In - First Out">LIFO</abbr> order because the order may be runtime-defined and unknown at the compile-time:

-[^automatic]: although it's hard to call an explicit call to `std::exit` a "normal program termination" in C++, because it does not unwind the stack, thus not destroying objects with automatic storage duration.

 {{< highlight cpp>}}
 int foo()
 {